readikus/ramekin/README.md

 # Roadmap

+* Remove lodash dependancy.
+* Implement/reimplment unit tests in Jasmine.
+* Extract clustering algorithm to a separate module/reuse an existing module.
 * Blog article talking about how it works.
-* Improve error handling (i.e. simple stuff, like error if ID already exists!!!)
+* Improve error handling
 * Implement the @todos.
 * Tidy up data when it's loaded (i.e. prune documents that have fallen outside the window.
 * Fix filtering with subject-based trending works.
 * Backgroud recalculate trends when a new document is added (configurable).
-* Persistence.
+* Persistence/redis.
 * Run at scale.

 # Automated tests:

 Unit tests:

-- ensure similar phrases are modelled as one. i.e. "cycle", "cycling", "cyclist".
+* ensure similar phrases are modelled as one. i.e. "cycle", "cycling", "cyclist".
+* provide 100% coverage for each function within the Ramekin class.

 # Microservice

-IGNORE There is a (currently insecure) API available for creating ramekins, adding news stories and getting the current trends from them.
+There will be an (initially insecure) API available for creating ramekins, adding news stories and getting the current trends from them.

 * Able to take a load of docs and give trends (by category).
 * Supply with example data across a range of subjects.
- *
 * DONE Rank documents for each cluster.
 The more phrases covered, the higher they rank, if these are equal, rank by the length of the sentence.

+# Thanks & Credits

+Thanks to montemishkin for handing over the ramekin NPM package.
+Thanks to everyone involved with the natural NPM package.